A history of leadership

 Your Neighbor, The Problem-Solver

 He is the child of Taiwanese immigrants and attended public schools.
-He lives with his wife – a dentist and small business owner – with their two young sons in Natomas.
+He lives with his wife—a dentist and small business owner—and their two young sons in Natomas.

-Dr. Pan studied biophysics at Johns Hopkins University, earned a medical degree at the University of Pittsburgh, and completed a masters degree in public health at Harvard University.
-At each stage in his academic career, Dr. Pan was professionally trained to make quick, clear, strong judgments based on the data and facts.
+Dr. Pan studied biophysics at Johns Hopkins University, obtained his medical degree from the University of Pittsburgh, and earned a master's degree in public health at Harvard University.
+At each stage of his academic career, Dr. Pan was professionally trained to make quick, clear, and strong judgments based on data and facts.

 Action in the Community

-Dr. Pan moved to Sacramento 25 years ago to lead the UC Davis’ Pediatric Residency Program.
+Dr. Pan moved to Sacramento 25 years ago to lead UC Davis’ Pediatric Residency Program.

-In partnership with the Sacramento City Unified School District, he worked with school nurses and teachers to get children with special needs help so they can learn in school.
+In partnership with the Sacramento City Unified School District, he collaborated with school nurses and teachers to assist children with special needs, ensuring they could learn in school.

 Dr. Pan led a local coalition to establish Federally Qualified Health Centers in Sacramento and established a pediatric clinic in Oak Park as one of the first sites.
 But as the Great Recession hit, the prospect of significant budget cuts loomed over the programs he built with the community.